Child Custody Lawyer

 Interstate Custody Arrangements

 Custody disputes become even more complicated when the two parents live in different states.
 Whether the parents lived in different states at the time of separation or one moved away after, the legal maze created by such a situation is difficult to navigate.
-Donna J. Smiedt and her team can handle these situations and will work with you to reach a beneficial solution.
+David Cook, John Clark, and our team can handle these situations and will work with you to reach a beneficial solution.

 Changing Circumstances